Minsc: Baldur's Gate video game series

 In Baldur's Gate, Minsc is a bald, purple-tattooed ranger from the Forgotten Realms country of Rashemen.
 Originally a berserker on his "dajemma", a rite of passage to gain entrance to the Ice Dragon Berserker Lodge, he makes an oath to guard the witch Dynaheir, but runs into trouble when he and Dynaheir are ambushed by gnolls, who capture Dynaheir at their stronghold.
 He orders the player to halt so that Boo may judge them, and requests that the player help him.
 Following Dynaheir's rescue, the player is given an option to add Minsc and Dynaheir to the party that will eventually fight the main antagonist Sarevok.

 At the beginning of Shadows of Amn, the player's party is captured and imprisoned by the mage Jon Irenicus, who seeks to tap into the player's power for his own goals.
 Dynaheir has been slain, so Minsc offers his services to avenge her.
 Depending on the player's choices, it is possible Minsc adopts a new witch in the party; if he does, and the new witch is downed in battle, Minsc goes berserk.
 In Throne of Bhaal, Minsc is a character that can be summoned to assist the player.
 In the game's epilogue, it is revealed that Minsc has returned to Rashemen and has gained access to the Ice Dragon Berserker Lodge, having become a renowned hero due to his experiences with the player.
 He forms his own adventuring company, the Justice Fist, where he continues to fight evil.
 In his later years, he journeys across the Realms and disappears.

-Larian Studios, developers for the upcoming 2023 sequel Baldur's Gate III, have confirmed that Matt Mercer will be the voice of Minsc.
+Larian Studios, developers for the 2023 sequel Baldur's Gate 3, have confirmed that Matthew Mercer is the voice of Minsc.
+Minsc appears as a minor antagonist and possible party member.
+He is implanted with a mind-controlling parasite by the main antagonists of the game and manipulated by a doppelganger impersonating his friend and former companion Jaheira.
+Minsc takes on the name "The Stonelord" and leads a criminal organization in the city of Baldur's Gate.
+Depending on the player character's actions he can be snapped out of his brainwashing and recruited as a companion.